ibm-cloud-docs/api-gateway/iam.md

 ### Identity and Access Management roles and actions
 {: #roles_actions_iam}

-Access to {{site.data.keyword.apigw_short}} service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} IAM.
-Every user in your account must be assigned an access policy with an IAM role defined.
-The policy determines what actions a user can perform within the context of the service or instance that you select.
-The allowable actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that are allowed to be performed on the service.
-The actions are then mapped to IAM user roles.

 Policies enable access to be granted at different levels.
 Some of the options include the following: